 - Fieldwork in collaboration with Engineers Without Borders.

-- Providing technical support to “clients” at Hopkins (for example, at the School of Public Health) who are engaged in field projects in developing countries.
+- Providing technical support to “clients” at Johns Hopkins (for example, at the School of Public Health) who are engaged in field projects in developing countries.
 This might involve, for example, developing dedicated software for data management, devising robust and easy-to-use test kits for environmental toxins or medical conditions, or facilitating interactive analysis and project planning between researchers in Baltimore and the field personnel.

 - Participating in programs being developed by the JHU Center for Social Concern, with its growing service-learning component.
 This would allow students to work on projects in Baltimore which offers an ample field for identifying and responding to social and environmental problems.